 I’ve been to the promised land and come back to show you the way, with an in-depth, behind-the scenes post showing you exactly how we grew our email list by 13,603 subscribers in 10 days.
-I’ll show you exactly what strategy and tools we used, and who helped us pull off this quick win.
+I’ll show you exactly what strategy and tools we used to get email signups, and who helped us pull off this quick win.

 And more importantly … how you can apply these strategies and tactics to boost your own business and get a bunch of new fans and customers.